Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 2/Arc 2 - The City of Change.md

 	- that guy will just be standing there, whatever direction they go.
 		- IF they decide to kill him or shoot him on sight, he'll instantly die, but his corpse will start talking
 	- After the (hopefully) offputting interaction with him, they will feel a presence
-		- Rubae appears.
+		- the Lady of River's Red appears, **Non-physical manifstetations**
 	- Some dialogue:
 		- He has been like this ever since I tried to take his memories...
 Almost like I broke him, somehow.
 I cannot understand what he's mumbling about, oddly enough.
 		- I understand he is part of your "research group", correct?
 		- Well, will you tell me what he is talking about?
 			- IDK
-		- Ok the I'll kill him and keep you here until you tell me.s
+		- Ok the I'll kill him and keep you here until you tell me.
 	- When Fredrick dies, the same divine presence intercepts and breaks Rubae's spell, such that the prty can continue to the reserch group

+- when fredrick is killed by smoke of the Lady, she disappears into a dark clowd which races to the party and then they are kicked out!!
+	- gaping maw, red eyes, perception DC 18
+		- failed dc results inj only the deep red eyes being burnt i nto the conscousu
+		-

 perhaps, the party will tell semyon and verdant about the rubae bs or, I will not even give the party a chance to avoid thus and kind of railroad everything, in the sense of teh following: